last updated December 31, 2015

 you're not sure whether to use "its" or "it's", ask yourself if you can

-substitute "it is"; if you can, then use "it's", if you can't, then use
+substitute "it is"; if you can, then use "it's"; if not, then use

 Apostrophe misuse with plurals and possessives is rampant.
 People